Sometimes you just get lucky.

 “If I were in a safari bus or a tundra buggy, I’d be sitting down having a glass of wine and waiting for the next sighting.
 This was different.
 I didn’t anticipate seeing any polar bears, so every day was a pleasant surprise.”

-Mandel started doing high-level photography trips when her kids were “kind of self sufficient” but has enjoyed photography as a hobby for most of her adult life.
+Mandel started doing high-level photography trips when her kids were “kind of self sufficient” but she has enjoyed photography as a hobby for most of her adult life.
 She has never really had a desire to become a professional photographer and she doesn’t sell her photos.

 “I donate them to all kinds of different organizations,” said Mandel.
 “I never wanted to do this for money.
 That makes it harder, and there would be too much pressure.”